 De Lancey, also known as Bonnie, is an Accredited Family Child Care Provider that has been serving the Capitol Hill area for 23 years.
 Graduating from Southeastern University, Yvonne received her Bachelors of Arts degree in Early Childcare Education.
 She is the owner and founder of Bre Bre’s Child Development Home and former executive director of Footsteps of Children Child Development Center, where she continues to give the best possible learning experiences that will help prepare and develop young children.
 Yvonne Stewart – De Lancey is a big believer in service where she serves many boards and committees that address Early Childhood Education.
 She was the former mentor of the Washington Child Development Council, former observer of the National Association of Family Child Care, and the former correspondent secretary for New Family Child Care Providers Association.
 Currently she sits on the board of the DC National Association for the Education of Young Children, the DC Family Child Care Association, as well as the DC Early Learning Collaborative.
 Lastly, she is a member of the Washington Association of Child Care Centers.
 Furthermore it is Yvonne’s philosophy to ensure that her program is developmentally appropriate, as well as, spiritually and emotionally supportive for children from birth to age three.

 Rahshita Lowe-Watson is a committed, student-focused Early childhood educator for the District of Columbia Public Schools.
 She has been an educator and advocate for children and their families for over 16 years.
 Rahshita is dedicated to enthusiastic and progressive education as a means of creating and nurturing a lifelong love of knowledge in all children.
 She firmly believes in helping children overcome barriers that impact their learning.
 Rahshita served as grade-level chair in which she mentored and supported classroom teachers.
-She is a member of the NAEYC Black Caucus Mentoring Initiative and is currently serving as Chair for the Washington Teacher's Union Early Childhood Taskforce.
+She is a member of the NAEYC Black Caucus Mentoring Initiative and is currently serving as Chair for the Washington Teacher's Union and DCAEYC Early Childhood Task Force.

 Rahshita holds a Bachelor's degree in Early Childhood Education.
 She has also earned a Master of Science Degree in Early Childhood Education with a specialization in bilingual/ESL from Erikson Institute in Chicago, IL.
 Rahshita resides in Maryland and enjoys the visual arts and writing.